Hisense Ignites the Countdown to the FIFA World Cup 2026™, Showcasing Next-Generation Home Entertainment and Smart Living

 Smarter Living, Seamlessly Connected

 Extending beyond entertainment, Hisense's home appliance portfolio enhances the overall matchday experience through smarter, connected living.
-The U8 air conditioner—recognized by the Red Dot Award—combines refined design with efficient climate control, while the PureFlat Smart Series refrigerator, powered by the ConnectLife platform, enables seamless interaction across devices—supporting meal planning, content sharing, and in-home communication, and introducing the concept of a more social, connected kitchen.
+The U8 air conditioner, which was recognized by the Red Dot Award, combines refined design with efficient climate control, while the PureFlat Smart Series refrigerator, powered by the ConnectLife platform, enables seamless interaction across devices, supporting meal planning, content sharing, and in-home communication, and introducing the concept of a more social, connected kitchen.

 Bringing Fans Closer, Everywhere

-As the countdown to the FIFA World Cup 2026™ accelerates, Hisense continues to bridge cutting-edge technology with global sporting passion—delivering immersive viewing, connected experiences, and smarter living solutions that bring people closer to the game and to each other.
-Through continuous innovation across both home entertainment and appliances, Hisense remains committed to its vision of "Innovating a Brighter Life"—transforming everyday moments into extraordinary, shared experiences on the world's biggest stage.
+As the countdown to the FIFA World Cup 2026™ accelerates, Hisense continues to bridge cutting-edge technology with global sporting passion delivering immersive viewing, connected experiences, and smarter living solutions that bring people closer to the game and to each other.
+Through continuous innovation across both home entertainment and appliances, Hisense remains committed to its vision of "Innovating a Brighter Life" by transforming everyday moments into extraordinary, shared experiences on the world's biggest stage.

 About Hisense